I don’t tell students what to think.

 The author is now an engineering professor teaching product-safety engineering and engineering ethics to university students.
 In addition, he teaches system safety, industrial safety, and occupational and environmental health and safety (OEHS) courses.

-He has Ph.D., M.S., and B.S. degrees in Mechanical Engineering.
-In addition, he is a registered Professional Engineer (P.E.) in two states.
+He has Ph.D., M.S., and B.S. degrees in Mechanical Engineering and is a registered Professional Engineer (P.E.) in two states.

 He has a background in industry including over a decade managing the product-safety engineering efforts for a large international designer, manufacturer, and distributor of innovative and hazardous consumer products.
 There, he worked to design-in positive safety characteristics to their products.